Salvation is not a covenant of works: Part 2 of the Walk Applied series

 For many, however, salvation becomes a “covenant of works”.
 Christians can easily find themselves believing that now they have to “do good things” or “stop doing bad things”.
 It is a trap that even the most seasoned Christian can find themselves entwined in.
 Quite honestly, in my experience of over 20 years of mentoring, discipling, as well as restoring hurting Christians what it means for many is that if they do the following five things, they are more Godly people:

 - Stop doing “bad” things

 Without question, these are worthwhile pursuits.
 The issue becomes very problematic, however, when a works orientation becomes the basis of our submissive intimacy with Christ.
 Christ died and rose again so that we might have an ongoing, intimate relationship with him, not to see how well we could stop doing bad things!

 The bottom line of our participation in the promise covenant of salvation, then, is that we maintain a living, breathing, intimate, submissive relationship with Jesus on a daily basis.
 Unfortunately, for many Christians, working this spiritual relationship out on a daily basis such that it has a significant practical impact remains a mystery to many.
-In part 3 of the “Walk Applied” series, we will address the question of “How do you do this Jesus thing, anyway?”
+In part 3 of the “Walk Applied” series, we will address the question of "Why did God allow the Fall"?

 Other articles you might like:

 Mr. Marica contributes incisive and contemporary Christian commentary for Examiner.com on a regular basis.
 He holds an MA from Liberty University, and he is the Director of Godly Training Ministries.
 You can find out more about him by clicking here.